 You can navigate to the corresponding application to verify if the changes you made are reflected.

 Custom Tab

 About Custom Tab

 Custom tabs are useful to load external third-party web applications.
-Using Configuration, you can add and configure (the information that will be displayed) custom tabs to Work Queue, Unit Operations, Process Orders, Activities, or Receiving Inspection applications.
+Using Configuration, you can add and configure (the information that will be displayed) custom tabs to the following applications: